mydarkthawts/IP-and-DNS-Blacklists/ProtonVPN/README.md

+-=| No longer updating this list as ProtonVPN has closed off this method requiring an auth token |=-

 The steps I used to obtain these were obtaining the json file from [api.protonmail.ch/VPN/logicals ](https://api.protonmail.ch/vpn/logicals)

 Then parsed the json file like so: